I want my life back.

 Most people work over roughly 8 to 12 sessions, often weekly at first, moving to fortnightly as things settle, and sometimes monthly for ongoing support.
 The pace is set around you, with progress reviewed openly as we go.
 Nothing to commit to upfront.

-Clients have access to a small library of guided audio and short notes to help the body and mind settle in the evenings, or when the thinking won’t let up.
+You can access some guided audio and short notes to help settle in the evenings, or when everything feels a bit much.
 Nothing is required.
-They’re there if and when they’re useful.
+They're there if and when they're useful.

 A few things people often ask.